NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/B/boots-of-dancing.md

 usage: "held in one hand"
 license: "ORC"
 identify:
-description: "These boots act as [[Equipment/Boots of Elvenkind (Greater)|Boots of Elvenkind (Greater)]], but they react wildly to strong physical exertion.
-While you wear the boots, the curse activates whenever you attempt an Athletics check or Stride more than once in a single round during an encounter.
-The boots cast an 8th-rank [[Spells/Uncontrollable Dance|Uncontrollable Dance]] spell on you, and you automatically fail your save.
+description: "These boots act as [[boots-of-elvenkind|Boots of Elvenkind]], but they react wildly to strong physical exertion.
+While you wear the boots, the curse activates whenever you attempt an [[Skills#Athletics|Athletics]] check or [[Stride]] more than once in a single round during an encounter.
+The boots cast an 8th-rank [[Uncontrollable Dance]] spell on you, and you automatically fail your save.
 Once the curse has activated for the first time, the boots fuse to you."
 powerTitle1:
 actionEconomy1:
 type1: